cuemacro/finmarketpy/README.md

     <script data-plotly="thalesians:867"  src="https://plot.ly/embed.js" async></script>
 </div>

-*Using PyThalesians to plot via Bokeh EUR/USD in the 3 hours following FOMC statements (plotting in open source version, calculations in closed source version)*
+*Using PyThalesians to plot via Bokeh EUR/USD in the 3 hours following FOMC statements*

 <img src="https://raw.github.com/thalesians/pythalesians/master/pythalesians_examples/bokeh-complex-example.png" width="543"/>

-*Using PyThalesians to plot combination of bar/line/scatter for recent equity returns (in open source version - you can run this analysis using bokeh_examples.py)*
+*Using PyThalesians to plot combination of bar/line/scatter for recent equity returns (you can run this analysis using bokeh_examples.py)*

 <img src="https://raw.github.com/thalesians/pythalesians/master/pythalesians_examples/bokeh-bar-example.png" width="543"/>

-*Using PyThalesians and PyFolio to plot return statistics of FX CTA strategy (in open source version - you can run this analysis using strategyfxcta_example.py)*
+*Using PyThalesians and PyFolio to plot return statistics of FX CTA strategy (you can run this analysis using strategyfxcta_example.py)*

 <img src="https://raw.github.com/thalesians/pythalesians/master/pythalesians_examples/tradeanalysis-stat.png" width="543"/>

-*Using PyThalesians to plot with Plotly map of USA unemployment rate by state (using FRED data) (in open source version - you can run this analysis using histecondata_examples.py)*
+*Using PyThalesians to plot with Plotly map of USA unemployment rate by state (using FRED data) (you can run this analysis using histecondata_examples.py)*

 <img src="https://raw.github.com/thalesians/pythalesians/master/pythalesians_examples/usa-states-unemployment-rate.png" width="543"/>

-*Using PyThalesians to plot G10 CPI YoY rates (using FRED data) (in open source version - you can run this analysis using histecondata_examples.py)*
+*Using PyThalesians to plot G10 CPI YoY rates (using FRED data) (you can run this analysis using histecondata_examples.py)*

 <img src="https://raw.github.com/thalesians/pythalesians/master/pythalesians_examples/g10-cpi.png" width="543"/>

-*Using PyThalesians to plot rolling correlatons in FX (using Bloomberg data) (in open source version - you can run this analysis using correlation_examples.py)*
+*Using PyThalesians to plot rolling correlatons in FX (using Bloomberg data) (you can run this analysis using correlation_examples.py)*

 <img src="https://raw.github.com/thalesians/pythalesians/master/pythalesians_examples/rolling-correlations.png" width="543"/>

-*Using PyThalesians to plot seconds data around last NFP (using Bloomberg data) (in open source version - you can run this analysis using tick_examples.py)*
+*Using PyThalesians to plot seconds data around last NFP (using Bloomberg data) (you can run this analysis using tick_examples.py)*

 <img src="https://raw.github.com/thalesians/pythalesians/master/pythalesians_examples/second-download.png" width="543"/>

-*Using PyThalesians to plot AUD/USD total returns from spot & deposit data (comparing with spot and Bloomberg generated total return index) (in open source version - you can run this analysis using indicesfx_examples.py)*
+*Using PyThalesians to plot AUD/USD total returns from spot & deposit data (comparing with spot and Bloomberg generated total return index) (you can run this analysis using indicesfx_examples.py)*

 <img src="https://raw.github.com/thalesians/pythalesians/master/pythalesians_examples/audusd-total-returns.png" width="543"/>